HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCFamilyHistory-intro.md

 * FamilyMemberHistory.extension:resource-pertainsToGoal (Must Support) to encourage linking to the goal the medication hopes to facilitate and/or to encourage systems to be able to receive and understand a goal linkage if present.

 Comments are welcome with respect to the pragmatic use of the "Must Support" rules defined on these elements.

+No additional value sets were defined for use in this profile beyond the US Core Family Member History profile.